PDI-DGS-Protolab/performanceFramework/README.md

 ###With Monitor:

-monitor.js (performanceFramework/monitor.js) must be run in the host where you execute the program to test. monitor.js must receive as arguments the path of the programs to test and it will execute them.
+If you want CPU and memory monitoring you must run "monitor.js" in the host where you run the process to test.
+In order to monitor the processs, "monitor.js" must receive the paths of the programs that you want to monitor in this way: "program-to-run arguments" (e.g: if you want to run node app named app.js you need to run monitor.js "node path/app.js").
-Using this option, CPU and memory graphs will be generated automatically (monitor.js will generate this data).
-If you have more than one program to test, the CPU and memory of each one will be represented with different colours.
+The CPU and memory of each process will be represented in two graphs with one colour for each process being monitored.

 ###Without Monitor: